RizeFinance/rize-go-sdk/README.md

 For more information, check out our [Platform API Documentation](https://developer.rizefs.com/).

+See the [Examples ReadMe](examples/README.md) for a full walk-through of Customer Onboarding.

 ### Supported Go Versions

 The Rize Go SDK is compatible with the two most recent, major Go releases.